 The Tier 1 approach needs emission factors for all relevant pollutants, which integrate all subprocesses within the industry from inputting raw materials to the final shipment of the products off site.
-The default emission factors suggested for this source category are given in Table 3.1.
+The default emission factors suggested for primary and secondary zinc production are given in Table 3.1 and Table 3.2.